As Speculation Grows On Possible Denver Broncos Sale, Who'd Buy Them?

 Immediately, speculation started about whether there’s a chance the Broncos could be sold.
-Then more speculation about who might buy the team.READ MORE: Ridge View Youth Services Center Closes After Concerns Over ‘Repeated Licensing Violations’
+Then more speculation about who might buy the team.READ MORE: Some Streets Flood In Greeley After 3 To 4 Inches Of Rain Falls In An Hour

 Fans have preferences.